 Our client, MC, was a self-employed long distance truck driver.
 MC was making a late night delivery to the Defendant’s premises and had to step out of his cab to weigh his load.
 The lighting over the weighbridge was not working, making the area pitch black.
-As MC stepped down from his cab, his ankle rolled in a pothole on the dirt road, causing him a serious ankle injury.
+As MC stepped down from his cab, his ankle rolled in a pothole on the dirt road, causing him to suffer a serious ankle injury.

 As a result of the ankle injury, MC was unable to work as a truck driver for several weeks.
 After he returned to work he never regained the same level of duties, as using the clutch on his 18 gear truck aggravated his ankle pain.